Why study mathematics at Cambridge?

 Choice of College is somewhat subjective.
 Most students will be at home in most Colleges, but there are a few differences between Colleges.

 At Emmanuel we aim to take 10-12 students per year (where this figure includes the 1-2 taking Mathematics with Physics in their first year).
-This is more than most Colleges, so there is almost always someone else in your year with similar mathematical interests (be it pure, applied, etc.); however, it is less than the largest Colleges, so your friendship group will include non-mathematicians.
+This is more than most Colleges, so there is almost always someone else in your year with similar mathematical interests (be it pure, applied, statistics, etc.); however, it is fewer than the largest Colleges, so your friendship group will include non-mathematicians.

 The University organizes lectures and examinations, while the Colleges arrange small-group teaching (called supervisions).
 For your first three years, you will on average be supervised twice a week, normally in groups of two, by mathematicians ranging from Professors to research students.
 Given their different backgrounds, your supervisors have varied attributes, e.g. some have more experience, while others are closer to your own age (and to whom you may find it easier to relate).
 However, taken as a whole, our aim is to excite you, to engage you, and to develop the full range of your mathematical abilities.